 Which means I’ve been cooking with beets.

-Beets are my favorite way to get that amazing pink color that dazzles kiddos eyes.
+Beet recipes are my favorite way to get that amazing pink color that dazzles kiddos eyes.
 Plus, they also add an awesome boost of wonderful vitamins and minerals to a recipe.
 Fun + healthy = so many cool mom points.

 However, while beets are full of so much goodness, they also rock a particularly earthy taste (some would describe it as “dirt”) that some children (and adults) find a bit off-putting.

-But, friends, these beautiful pink beet pancakes are far from earthy and off-putting.
+But, friends, these beautiful Pink Beet Pancakes are far from earthy and off-putting.
 They are downright delicious, healthy and easy to make for the big and little loves in your life.

 So yeah, they are beautiful, beet-loaded and kid-approved.
 Basically, I just won a gold medal with these beet pancakes.